morganic-1/OpenSecurity-Base-System/notes.md

     Raise an alarm if a unauthorized player enters a given area Log keycard uses at doors
     Clock in and clock out system

+Notes

+    For entity detector block
+        known to open computers as "os_entdetector"
+        has 4 functions:
+            getLoc() : returns the global position of the detector block (X, Y ,Z) greet() : prints something
+            scanEntities(a,b,c,d) : Pushes a table with all entities in the scanning radius.
+Has 4(?) inputs, a, witch is related to the distance the scan will go, b, witch is a boolean that dictates weather coordinates are global or relative to the scan block, and d and c, idk what they do yet scanPlayers(a,b,c,d) : Same as entities but only scans players and not entities default of b is false for both scanPlayers and scanEntities